 It was proposed recently that dicarboxylic acids are alternate lipid substrates in parenteral nutrition (Greco AV et al., Clin Nutr 1995, 14, 143).
 Basically, they are water soluble, undergo β-oxidation, do not induce ketogenesis but rather promote gluconeogenesis.
 They could represent an immediately available form of energy.
 Thus, inorganic salts of sebacic (C10) and dodecanedioic (C12) acids were firstly proposed, but now, triglycerides containing these fatty acids are under investigation (Capristo E et al. Clin Chim Acta 1999, 289, 11).
 Treatment of rats with derivatives of C16 dioic acid have shown that this compound markedly improved lipid metabolism (Russell JC et al., Arterioscl Thromb 1991, 11, 602) and inhibited the development of advanced cardiovascular disease (Russell JC et al., Arteriocl Thromb Vasc Biol 1995, 15, 918).

 Bempedoic acid, a tetramethylated and hydroxylated dicarboxylic acid (a 15 carbon chain) is a drug under development (Esperion Therapeutics) for the treatment of hypercholesterolemia (Ray KK et al., N Engl J Med 2019, 380, 1022).
-This new drug inhibits ATP citrate lyase, which is involved in the liver’s biosynthesis of cholesterol upstream of HMG-CoA reductase, the enzyme that is blocked by statins (Brandts J et al., Drugs 2020, 29, 763).
+This new drug inhibits ATP citrate lyase (after its activation to the thioester with coenzyme A) which is involved in the liver’s biosynthesis of cholesterol upstream of HMG-CoA reductase, the enzyme that is blocked by statins (Brandts J et al., Drugs 2020, 29, 763).

 It has been shown that bempedoic acid provided additional LDL-C lowering in patients who did not achieve an adequate response to lipid-lowering therapy when compared with placebo (Goldberg AC et al., ).
-On January 2020, the European Committee for Medicinal Products for Human Use has adopted a positive opinion, recommending the granting of a marketing authorisation for bempedoic acid under the name Nilemdo, for the treatment of adults with primary hypercholesterolaemia or mixed dyslipidaemia.
+In 2020, the U.S. Food and Drug Administration considered it to be a first-in-class medication.
+The same year, the European Committee for Medicinal Products for Human Use has adopted a positive opinion, recommending the granting of a marketing authorisation for bempedoic acid under the name Nilemdo.
+That drug is used for the treatment of adults with primary hypercholesterolaemia or mixed dyslipidaemia when the recommended level of LDL-c may not be reached with statins.
 Reports have been published about the usefulness of that compound in the prevention of cardiovascular diseases (Warden BA et al., J Clin Lipidol 2022, 16, 94).